-Understand and Implement Effective PCI Data Security Standard requirements with choosing a good standing Qualified Security Assessor (QSA) recognized by PCI-SSC Council in order to combat card data breaches.
+Understand and Implement Effective PCI Data Security Standard requirements by choosing a good standing Qualified Security Assessor (QSA) recognized by PCI-SSC Council in order to combat card data breaches.

-“Security and not just compliance” – As an industry security specialist we should accept the fact that we have missed behind the importance / need of information security and have started focussing on just compliance with compromising on security with the cost, technical expertise and lack of adaption with new technologies.
+“Security and not just compliance” – As an industry security specialist we should accept the fact that we have missed behind the importance/ need of information security and have started focusing on just compliance with compromising on security with the cost, technical expertise and lack of adaption with new technologies.

 Payment Card Industry Data Security Standard (PCI DSS) is an information security standard aimed at creating an additional level of protection for card issuers/ Acquirer’s by ensuring that merchants /Third Party Payment Processors and Payment gateways meet a minimum level of security while they are storing, processing and transmitting cardholder data.